thoughtbot/ios-on-rails/book/iOS/making_the_post_user_request.md

     	}
 	}

 If `[HUMUserSession userIsLoggedIn]` returns `NO`, then we haven't successfully made a POST request to /users.
-So, we can call `createCurrentUserWithCompletionBlock:` to make our POST request, which saves the user ID that returns from the API request and changes the request headers to include this user ID.
+So we can call `createCurrentUserWithCompletionBlock:` to make our POST request.
+This saves the user ID that returns from the API request and also changes the request headers to include this user ID.

 We'll also present a heads-up-display to users to indicate that an API call is in progress.
-SVProgressHUD is a cocoapod that provides a clean and easy to use view for showing loading and percent completion.
+SVProgressHUD is a Cocoapod that provides a clean and easy-to-use view for showing loading and percent completion.
 We simply call the SVProgressHUD class method `show` to display the HUD, and `dismiss` to remove it.
 Remember to `#import <SVProgressHUD/SVProgressHUD.h>` since we're using it in this file.

 If you run the app and get back a completionBlock with no error, you've officially made a successful POST request and created a user on the database!